 2. Day Trip to See the Popular Resort Town: Kamikochi

 Kamikochi is a really pretty and popular resort in the Northern Japan Alps.
-This town is famous for its spectacular mountain scenery.
+The quaint town is famous for its spectacular mountain scenery!

 We recommend you grab your hiking boots and set out on a hiking day.
 Start the trail along the Azusa River from Taisho Pond to Myojin Bridge.

 The resort town is closed for winter, so you will only be able to enjoy this day trip from mid/late April until mid-November (make sure to check the dates as they change slightly each year).